mspiez/network-automation-tools/06-GNMI-gateway/README.md

 In short: `It is a distributed and highly available service for connecting to multiple gNMI targets.`

 We will set it up in way to be able to retrieve some basic metrics for the R1 and R2 devices(VM-s setup in previous tutorials).
-Since we are working with a lab setup(VM-s) there will be only handfull of metrics available to us.
+Since we are working with a lab setup(VM-s) there will be only handful of metrics available to us.

 First, lets enable GNMI on the devices.

 ## GNMI configuration for VM-s

-Copy following section to `R1` and `R2` devices.
+Copy the following section to `R1` and `R2` devices.
 This part of the configuration is responsible for generating self signed keys and enabling GNMI.

 ```